memorabilien/validate-zipcodes/README.md

 ## Zip Code Sources

+Note: All data is heavily modified and does not resemble the original data base at all

 | country       | last update |                                                               license                                                               | source                                   |
 | ------------- | ----------- | :----------------------------------------------------------------------------------------------------------------------------------: | ---------------------------------------- |
 | Austria       | 04.01.2023  |                                                                 none                                                                 | Österreichische Post Aktiengesellschaft |